 Here at Palette Skills, we’ve helped hundreds of participants rapidly upskill for careers in growing industries and connected them with companies who were hiring.
-To date, 96% of participants receive job offers after completion of our programs.
 A major factor when considering our program is the personal investment made to pay for the tuition.
 In an effort to reduce the barriers of accessing our programming, below you’ll find financial aid and funding options and community partners who can provide assistance.

 WorkBC Centres support you in finding a job and keeping it.
 Services are available to all unemployed or precariously employed B.C. citizens legally eligible to work in B.C.
 The best way for individuals to access support is to visit or inquire with your local WorkBC Centre.